-The Center for Coastal Monitoring and Assessment (CCMA) will be conducting the tenth year of an ongoing scientific research mission onboard NOAA Ship Nancy Foster funded by NOAA's Coral Reef Conservation Program.
-The purpose of the cruise will be to collect swath bathymetry, acoustical backscatter, ROV optical validation, fishery acoustics, and Slocum Glider deployments within coastal waters of Puerto Rico and St. Thomas, USVI.
+The Center for Coastal Monitoring and Assessment (CCMA) will be conducting the twelfth year of an ongoing scientific research mission onboard NOAA Ship Nancy Foster funded by NOAA's Coral Reef Conservation Program.
+The purpose of the cruise will be to collect swath bathymetry, acoustical backscatter, ROV optical validation, fishery acoustics, and Slocum Glider deployments within coastal waters of Puerto Rico.